xlcnd/isbntools/CONTRIBUTING.md

 **Don't submit pull requests that are only comments to the code that is already in the repo!**
-Don't expect kindness if you do that :(.
+Don't expect kindness if you do that.
-You could comment and give suggestions on the code at [issues](http://bit.ly/1i8vmhB) page.
+You **can** comment and give suggestions on the code at [issues](http://bit.ly/1i8vmhB) page.

 **No** doc tests!
 Remember point 6 above.